This post contains affiliate links. Please read my disclosures.

 With this recipe you will be left with the most deliciously fruity cherry syrup which will really come into its own in your kitchen.

-This is an amazing ingredient which can be used in a variety of ways in its own right, from creating deliciously moist and flavourful cakes to buttercream to salad dressings and marinades.
+This is an amazing ingredient which can be used in a variety of ways in its own right, from from drizzling over ice cream to creating deliciously moist and flavourful cakes to buttercream to salad dressings and marinades.

 If you want to learn more about how to use your leftover syrup and have access to exclusive recipes then CLICK HERE >>> Leftover Syrup: Recipes & Tips.